Colours create well-being

 Clinical environment or feel-good environment

-"We started a study at Helios University Hospital Wuppertal in 2016," reports Buether.
-"At that time, the year of delirium had been proclaimed - a common post-operative symptom.
-In clinical practice, delirium is often treated with psychotropic drugs.
-These are used to calm patients, especially if they suffer from hallucinations or develop severe anxiety.
-The problem is that these drugs can have considerable side effects and increase the risk of complications in patients who have recently undergone surgery - including increased mortality.
-With this in mind, the head physician posed the question of whether environmental factors - specifically the atmosphere of a room - could also help to reduce the stress for patients and thus minimise the use of psychotropic drugs.
+“We started a study at Helios University Hospital Wuppertal in 2016,” Buether reports. ”At that time, the year of delirium had been proclaimed.
+A delirium is a common post-operative symptom.
+In clinical practice, it is often treated with psychopharmacologic drugs.
+They are used to calm patients, especially if they suffer from hallucinations or develop severe anxiety.
+The problem is that these drugs can have considerable side effects and increase the risk of complications for patients who have recently undergone surgery - including increased mortality.
+With this in mind, the head physician posed the question of whether environmental factors - specifically the atmosphere of a room - could also help to reduce the stress for patients and thus minimise the use of pharmacological drugs.

-"As part of upcoming renovation work, we simply had the walls and ceilings repainted and the light fittings replaced," explains Buether.
-"We used modern, energy-saving LED lights with a high colour rendering index of 90, which create an almost natural lighting atmosphere.
-The colours in the room remain authentic because the full colour spectrum is retained - a decisive factor for the visual perception of vitality and interpersonal resonance."
+“As part of upcoming renovation work, we simply had the walls and ceilings repainted and the light fittings replaced,” Buether explains.
+“We used modern, energy-saving LED lights with a high colour rendering index of 90, which create an almost natural lighting atmosphere.
+The colours in the room remain authentic because the full colour spectrum is retained, which is a decisive factor for the visual perception of vitality and interpersonal resonance.”
 This measure was almost cost-neutral and led to a noticeable improvement in the atmosphere.
-"The patient suddenly no longer looks so pale and sickly.
-The carers' emotional empathy is also visible again - for example through the natural reddening of the face.
+“The patient suddenly no longer looks so pale and sickly.
+The carers’ emotional empathy is also visible again, e.g., through the natural reddening of the face.
 It is precisely these visual indicators of health and empathy that are largely eliminated by the unnatural light of neon and energy-saving lamps and unfavourable room colours.
-These light sources reduce the warm spectrum, faces appear pale, rooms appear cold and distant."
+These light sources reduce the warm spectrum, faces appear pale, rooms appear cold and distant.”

 A classic hospital room